Along with the Holy Spirit prayer, the prayer of Psalm 23 is one of my favourite prayers.

 "The Lord's my shepherd, I'll not want;"

-The psalm means that in some way I cannot fully understand, I lack nothing.
+My interpretation of the psalm is that in some way I cannot fully understand, I lack nothing.
 I have everything.
 I am provided for.

-It encourages us to rest in a place of God's provision.
+The 23rd psalm encourages us to rest in a place of spiritual provision.

 To touch this place of safety beyond the circumstances of our lives is to experience true freedom.